mohammadreza-pr/bitpin-interview-task/README.md

 A system of users who can post content.
 The contents have a title and description.
 Users can rate content with a score from 0 to 5, but only once.
 Any repeated rating would be updated with the new score.
 Each content has several rates and average cumulative scores.

 # None Functional Requirements
 The system should detect and prevent rating manipulation.
-Because there are millions of rates for each content, calculating the average cumulative scores should be lazy and in real-time.
+Because each content has millions of rates, calculating the average cumulative scores should be lazy and in real-time.

 # Entity Relationship Diagram
 ![ER picture](/pictures/ER-diagram.png)